jchmyz/DoublyLabeledWater/README.md

    c) using the equation of Speakman eqn 17.41 (1997)
 7) convert to total energy expenditure using the equation of Weir , J.B.
 J Physiol., 109(1-2):1-9, 1949
 8) optionally save the data to csv

+## Example input CSVs
+See `DoublyLabeledWater/test/test-input.csv` and `DoublyLabeledWater/test/test-exponential.csv` for the expected CSV input format that the program expects.
+Column order does not matter; exact column names do.